Skip to content ↓

 On Monday 11th November to Friday 15th November we have recognised Anti-Bullying Week.

-This year, the aim is to empower children and young people to not resort to bullying, even when we disagree and remind adults to lead by example, online and offline.
+This year, the aim is to empower children and young people not to resort to bullying, even when we disagree, and remind adults to lead by example, online and offline.

 All pupils took part in a range of activities and assemblies.
 Pupils were asked to make S.T.O.P (Several Times On Purpose) posters that will be displayed across the school.
 Take a look below: